 4. Can you add more pages and functions at a later date?
 As your business grows and changes you will probably want to add more pages and you may want to add new functions such as online bookings or an on-line shop.
 Will it be easy for you to do this or how much will your designer charge to do the add-ons.
 Talk to them about what you may need in the future – they may be able to set it up in the background ready to go live when you need it.

 5. Does your designer understand what you want from the site and your target market?
-Your designer should discuss what you want from the site – do you just want it as a static brochure site, do you want to share lots of information, is it to promote events or sell products, is it to showcase your work?
+For example, Ambient.sg always discuss what you want from the site – do you just want it as a static brochure site, do you want to share lots of information, is it to promote events or sell products, is it to showcase your work.
+Does your do that?
 For example there is no point in having your front page set up as a group of case studies if you only have one or two clients or products.
 They should also consider whether your target market is the public of a certain age range or business professionals.
 I would expect a website for wedding cakes to look very different to a site for an accountant.

 6. Is your quote detailed, showing exactly what is included?
 We always give a detailed quote stating the number of pages and whether add-ons such as testimonials, social media links, newsletter sign-ups, contact forms etc are included, so you know what to expect.